A particle's perspective on screening mechanisms: Screening for different mass generation mechanisms

 \subsection{Scale symmetry breaking mechanisms and screening effects}

 Scale symmetries and the mechanisms breaking them have important implications on the strength of fifth forces in scalar-tensor theories.
-In Ref.~\cite{Ferreira:2016kxi}, it was first shown that a classically scale invariant matter Lagrangian would not couple with the non-minimally coupled field.
-Additionally, in Refs.~\cite{Burrage:2018dvt,Copeland:2021qby}, this was explored from a Quantum Field Theory perspective, working with a matter Lagrangian where the scale symmetry was broken both explicitly (via the Higgs mechanism) and dynamically, by the generation of the vacuum expectation values of the fields, allowing the authors to study the midpoint between both scale generating mechanisms.
+In Refs.~\cite{Garcia-Bellido:2011kqb,Ferreira:2016kxi}, it was shown that a classically scale invariant matter Lagrangian would not couple with the non-minimally coupled field.
+Additionally, in Refs.~\cite{Burrage:2018dvt,Copeland:2021qby}, this was explored from a field theoretic perspective, working with a matter Lagrangian where the scale symmetry was broken both explicitly (via the Higgs mechanism) and dynamically, by the generation of the vacuum expectation values of the fields, allowing the authors to study the midpoint between both scale generating mechanisms.

 In this subsection, we will use the same model as in Refs.~\cite{Burrage:2018dvt,Copeland:2021qby} to see the impact of scale invariance on the screening of the non-minimally coupled field and mass shift of the fermion fields.
 With this, we will repeat the calculation from section~\ref{sec:BD as BSM} but introduce another scalar singlet, $\theta$, that will help dynamically break the scale symmetry.
 The scalar sector we will use for this calculation is